chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

       repo = "/mnt/automate_backups"
     ```

     Following command will patch the configuration in all the OpenSearch nodes.

+    ```bash
-    `chef-automate config patch --opensearch <path to os_config.toml>`
+    chef-automate config patch --opensearch <path to os_config.toml>
+    ```

     - Create a .toml (say automate.toml) file in the Bastion host, copy the following content and then patch this file in all the Frontend nodes.

     ```bash